 Reduce The Temperature In Your Home

-If possible, you should reduce the temperature in your home.
+If possible, you should reduce the temperature in your home to 70°F and below.
 Warmer climates are more attractive to lizards.
 And if you cannot reduce the overall internal temperature of your house, try filling a spray bottle with cold water to spray at lizards when you spot them.

 Get Rid Of Any Stagnant Water